 Student Dissatisfaction with the Implementation of Accommodations

-- If your dissatisfaction with the implementation of accommodations by a faculty or staff member is not resolved after consultation between the faculty or staff member and the director of academic support, you may appeal the decision in writing to the dean for academic affairs.
+If the student’s dissatisfaction with the implementation of accommodations by a faculty or staff member is not resolved after consultation between the faculty or staff member and the Director of Academic Support and Disability Services, the student may appeal the decision in writing to the Assistant Dean for Academic Affairs.
 If the accommodation at issue is with respect to College housing, the student’s appeal shall be in writing to the Vice President for Student Life and Dean of Students or designee.
 The decision of the Assistant Dean for Academic Affairs or Vice President for Student Life and Dean of Students or designee, as the case may be, is final.

 Student Dissatisfaction with the Modification of Course Requirements

-If the request to modify course requirements fails to establish acceptable modifications, you may appeal in writing to the dean for academic affairs.
+If the request to modify course requirements fails to establish mutually acceptable modifications, the student may appeal in writing to the Assistant Dean for Academic Affairs.
+The decision of the Assistant Dean for Academic Affairs is final.

 Questions?
 Contact Us!